 The authority this process generates gives leaders or groups thereof the wherewithal to speak for groups and represent them to others.
 With this authority comes both the potential for abuse but also the potential for creating effective social contracts.
-States essentially represent the imposition of order on a territory by a particular class or group of elites, even if they enjoy some degree of consent (Call 2008: 61).
+States essentially represent the imposition of order on a territory by a particular class or group of elites, even if they enjoy some degree of consent (Call, 2008: 61).
 The further up one goes in the state hierarchy the greater the coercive and/or bureaucratic power over actors at lower levels.
 However, while much of TJ critique inveighs against the formal, technocratic statebuilding it is implicated in, all states mix formal governance with informal governance.
 The latter ‘are based on implicit and unwritten understandings’ and ‘reflect socio-cultural norms and routines, and underlying patterns of interactions among socioeconomic classes and ethnic groups’ (Brinkerhoff and Goldsmith, 2002: 1).
 Critiques of TJ as liberal, formalist or technocratic are limited because they ignore the vast extent to which de facto informal practices of national or localised elites dominate, subvert or compromise de jure governance.
 Along similar lines, criticism of TJ for the limits of the formal liberal-democratic model it promotes pays insufficient attention to the way power is actually exercised, which bears little relation to this model.
 In many African states, for example, the public at large is seldom consulted in policy-making as decision-making in public affairs ‘is typically restricted to elites with a narrow social base’ (Bratton and Van de Walle, 1994: 470).
-Similar dynamics are at play in Latin American and Asian states, though debates around Trump’s election or Brexit illustrate that there is a perception among about half of the population that similar dynamics apply in Western societies.
 The typical post-conflict or post-authoritarian state is a complex set of relationships between state frameworks, these domestic socio-political forces and ideational notions of authority (existing, of course, within an international political economy) (Jayasuriya, 2003: 383).
 TJ faces a crisis of relevance if it cannot extend beyond homogenisation of elites to understand these relationships.